Best Buy is having a huge sale on Apple gear

 These don't say "Apple," but Apple owns the Beats brand, and these iconic headphones are deeply discounted right now.
 Read our Beats Studio3 Wireless review.

 Best Buy's iPhone 11 deal is pretty darn good if you're looking to upgrade from a recent phone like the iPhone X, XR or XS.
-The retailer is offering up to $500 off if you're trading in one of those devices in good, working condition and buying an iPhone 11, 11 Pro or 11 Pro Max.
+The retailer is offering up to $500 off -- and in some cases more than $500 off -- if you're trading in one of those devices in good, working condition and buying an iPhone 11, 11 Pro or 11 Pro Max.
 You'll need to be on AT&T, Verizon or Sprint and purchase the new device on your carrier's installment plan, with the total discount varying based on the phone you're trading in and the carrier you're using.

 Older phones will get a discount, but it won't be as substantial as a recent iPhone.
 Regardless, you'll need to go into a physical Best Buy store to get the deal.
 Read our iPhone 11 review.